Country showcase · March 2026

 Eesti Arsenal in Kadrina manufactures directional anti-tank mines, including the PK-14, which has been documented in Ukrainian hands since September 2022.
 Eli Military Solutions builds pneumatic drone launchers and training equipment exported to more than 30 countries, including mortar simulators and pop-up infantry targets.

 PowerUP Energy Technologies makes hydrogen fuel cells that do not show up on thermal imaging, giving troops a tactical advantage over diesel generators.
-The company first crowdfunded fuel cell units for Ukrainian drone teams, then raised EUR 10 million in Series A. Teletactica, another Ukrainian-Estonian venture, makes jam-resistant tactical radios with 1–5 per cent packet loss under heavy electronic warfare.
+The company first crowdfunded fuel cell units for Ukrainian drone teams, then raised EUR 10 million in Series A. Teletactica, another Ukrainian-Estonian venture, makes jam-resistant tactical radios with 1–5 % packet loss under heavy electronic warfare.
 The radios were tested in combat through Ukraine's Brave1 programme and are now being adapted to NATO standards.
-Wayren builds a decentralised tactical communications platform that stays operational even when packet loss exceeds 85 per cent.
+Wayren builds a decentralised tactical communications platform that stays operational even when packet loss exceeds 85 %.
 The Estonian Defence League used it to digitalise indirect fires, cutting kill-chain time from 7 minutes to 2.5.

 5